Use GenomeDK

 gunzip data.fastq.gz

-less is perfect for reading text files: you can scroll with the arrows, and quit pressing q.
+Useful utility 1: less file reader. less is perfect for exploring (big) text files: you can scroll with the arrows, and quit pressing q.
 Try

 less data.fastq